 If you just want the games without cashing out, pure social casinos are fine to use.
 Avoid any site that calls itself a sweepstakes casino and offers cash prizes — even if it’s legal in most of the country — because here, the rules are different and the state can’t help you if there’s a problem.

-Compare Delaware sweepstakes rules and top sites with those of bordering states.
+Compare the sweepstakes rules and top sites in Delaware with those in bordering states.

-You can’t play sweepstakes casinos for cash from inside Delaware.
-Even if a site like Chumba Casino, LuckyLand Slots, or Global Poker is legal in many other states, Delaware’s laws classify that setup as gambling, and only the state lottery can run gambling here.
-If you log in from Delaware, you’ll be blocked because the operator isn’t licensed to offer those games under Delaware rules.
+You can’t play sweepstakes casinos for cash in Delaware.
+Although sites like Chumba Casino, LuckyLand Slots, and Global Poker are not illegal in most states, they are considered gambling under Delaware law.
+The state-sanctioned lottery is the only entity allowed to run gambling operations here.
+If you log in to a sweepstakes site from within Delaware, you will probably get blocked since the site is not licensed to offer those games under Delaware law.

-Yes — if the play stays in the game.
-You can buy or earn credits, but they can’t be exchanged for cash or anything you can spend.
-The moment there’s a way to trade them for real value, Delaware treats it as gambling, and the same restrictions apply as with sweepstakes casinos.
+Yes, social casinos in Delaware are fine to use as long as you stay within the game’s virtual currency.
+You can buy or earn credits, but they can’t be exchanged for cash or anything else you can spend.
+As soon as there’s a way to trade them for real value, Delaware considers it gambling.

-Use the Delaware Lottery’s approved online casinos.
-They run through Delaware Park, Bally’s Dover, and Harrington Raceway.
-You have to be 21 or older and inside Delaware when you play.
-Your money, your account, and every game you join are covered by Delaware’s licensing and oversight.
+The Delaware Lottery’s approved online casinos are your safest choice for playing.
+These include Delaware Park, Bally’s Dover, and Harrington Raceway.
+Note that you must be 21 or older and physically located in Delaware to play.
+Everything from your money to your account to every game you join is covered by Delaware’s licensing and oversight.

-If you connect through a VPN to hide your Delaware location, you’re bypassing both the site’s terms of service and Delaware sweepstakes law.
-Even if it works in the short term, the operator can detect it, block your account, and refuse to pay out winnings.
-Because the state already says those sites aren’t authorized here, you won’t have any legal protection if that happens.
+Accessing the site through a VPN that hides your Delaware location allows you to bypass the site’s terms of service and Delaware sweepstakes law.
+This tactic may even work for some sites, but the operator could catch on and block your account or refuse to pay out winnings.
+Since the state prohibits those sites, you won’t have any legal recourse if that happens.